Reinhard and Max Mannesmann

 Versatile inventors with exciting life stories

 It was in 1885 that the brothers Reinhard and Max Mannesmann patented the world’s first procedure for rolling seamless steel tubes.
 This invention revolutionized pipeline construction, mechanical engineering and automobile manufacture.
-It marked the beginning of what has meanwhile become 130 years of steel tube history, which is continued by the Mannesmann business unit of Salzgitter AG.
+It marked the beginning of what has meanwhile become 130 years of steel tube history, which is continued by the Salzgitter Group.
 At the end of the 1890s, Mannesmann also began production of welded steel tubes.
 By this time, however, the brother inventors had long since vacated their management posts at Mannesmannröhren-Werke.

 Reinhard Mannesmann journeyed to the USA in 1893, accompanied by some of his younger brothers, in order to capitalize on the international tube rolling patents that had remained in the family’s ownership.